judicial-processes-and-legal-systems

 Admissibility of Evidence

 Not all evidence is admissible in court.
+Judges serve as gatekeepers, applying rules to determine what the jury may consider.
 The following criteria determine whether evidence can be presented:

 The Role of the Judge and Jury

-Judges and juries play essential roles in evaluating evidence:
+Judges and juries play complementary but distinct roles in evaluating evidence:

 Conclusion